tmart234/tmart234.github.io/_posts/2021-07-09-cyber-risk.md

 I want to acknowledge that everyone tends to define risk differently.
 Your CISO might think of impact in terms of Financial loss and QA might in terms of patient harm.

-As a security professional, you might want to complicate the formula even further because you read about it in some blog post:
+As a security professional, you might want to redefine the formula even further because you read about it in some blog post:

 **Risk = (Threat Actor Capability / Vulnerability Weakness) x likelihood x impact – control effectiveness**